RashidAwan11/WorthKnow-GitHub/content/knowledge-base/alpo-martinez-net-worth-bio-wiki-age-family-friends-height-salary.md

 Alpo Martinez height was 6 feet 3 inches(1.92 m) and weight 154 Lbs(70 kg).

+**Also Read About the Net Worth of: <a href="https://worthknow.com/tyler-perry-family-net-worth-bio-age-family-height-house-home-address-phone-number-email/" target="_blank" rel="noopener">Tyler Perry</a>**

 ![Alpo Martinez Net Worth And Biography](/uploads/alpo-martinez-net-worth.webp)

 ## Is Alpo Martinez Relationship Status Single/Married?